ivalab/Bundler/INSTALL.md

 will compile fine.
 Go back up to the build directory and then type make again.
 It will then finish compiling.

-I don''t know cmake well enough to figure out how to fix the problem.
+I don't know cmake well enough to figure out how to fix the problem.
 Once I deconstruct the Bundler code, I should have a better fix.
 [2014/05/07].